 The mockingbirds Jefferson purchased in the 1770s came with only a stock of songs from the woods and fields of Charles City County.
 He must have provided additional musical instruction himself.
-If he in fact carried a bird to France in 1784, it may have added to its repertoire some sounds common to mockingbirds imported from America.
-After their month-long transatlantic voyage they interspersed their first European performances with long imitations of the creaking of the ship's timbers.
+If he in fact carried a bird to France in 1784, it may have added to its repertoire some sounds common to mockingbirds exported from America.
+After their month-long transatlantic voyage, the birds interspersed their first European performances with long imitations of the creaking of the ship's timbers.

-At least two of the birds in the President's House, however, had already received singing lessons when Jefferson purchased them in 1803 — for ten and fifteen dollars, the usual price of a "singing" mockingbird.
-Jefferson's butler, Etienne Lemaire, was apparently proud of their serenades, which included popular American, Scottish, and french tunes, as well as imitations of all the birds of the woods.
+At least two of the birds in the President's House had already received singing lessons when Jefferson purchased them in 1803 — for ten and fifteen dollars, the usual price of a "singing" mockingbird.
+Jefferson's butler, Étienne Lemaire, was apparently proud of their serenades, which included popular American, Scottish, and French tunes, as well as imitations of all the birds of the woods.

 Jefferson's weather memorandum book reveals that he had at least four mockingbirds:

-In the spring of 1809, after Jefferson made his final southward migration, he wrote to Lemaire from his retirement at Monticello: "My birds arrived here in safety, and are the delight of every hour."
+In the spring of 1809, after Jefferson made his final southward migration, he wrote to Lemaire from his retirement at Monticello: "[M]y birds arrived here in safety & are the delight of every hour."4

 Primary Source References